Oil majors seek to claw back costs from service firms

-DAVOS, Switzerland (Reuters) - Global oil majors say they are demanding cheaper but better services from engineering and service companies, or simply taking work back in-house, after losing hundreds of billions on cost overruns in the last five years.
+DAVOS, Switzerland, Jan 22 (Reuters) - Global oil majors say they are demanding cheaper but better services from engineering and service companies, or simply taking work back in-house, after losing hundreds of billions on cost overruns in the last five years.

 Cost overruns and delays were the main reason why oil majors generated less cash than shareholders expected when oil was over $100 per barrel.